 Then came to him the mother of Zebedee’s children with her sons, worshiping him, and desiring a certain thing of him.
 And he said unto her, “What wilt thou?”
 She saith unto him, “Grant that these my two sons may sit, the one on thy right hand, and the other on the left, in thy kingdom”…and when the ten heard of it, they were moved with indignation against the two brethren.
 Matthew 20:20-24

 Were the “followers of Jesus” peaceful or were they instigating a rebellion?

 And because (Agrippa)…proceeded further to take Peter also…and put him in prison, and delivered him to four quaternions of soldiers to keep him…in prison…And when Herod would have brought him forth, the same night Peter was sleeping between two soldiers bound with two chains… And, behold, the angel of the Lord came upon him…saying Arise up quickly.
 And his chains fell off from his hands.
 And the angel said unto him, Gird thyself… And he went out…Acts 12:1-11

 If peaceful, why did many of the disciples have militant names like Simon the Rock, James and John the Sons of Thunder, Judas the Sicarii, (Iscariot) and Simon the Zealot?
-Josephus does not introduce the Sicarii and Zealots by name until closer to the war with Rome (though Judas the Galilean may have been the original who is mentioned); not for another 30 years (as we will see).
+Josephus does not introduce the Sicarii and Zealots by name until closer to the war with Rome; not for another 30 years (as we will see).
 Were “Simon Peter” and Judas/Jude the brothers of Jesus?
 Were they attempting a rebellion like many others were beginning to do…or were the nicknames written in later to reflect a nationalistic character to the family civil war between James and Agrippa?
 Too much “veiling” going on to know for sure.